Samah-00/Red-Ball-Forever/README.txt

 the level, creates a box2d world and initializes the Map of the current level (more about the map is following), the function Controller::run() handles the game by initializing the elements of the game such as Map and redFlag.
 Then, in a while loop, the function continues to handle the window of the game:
-For each ineration, the function updates the positions and statuses of the box2d bodies and SFML elements of the game, calls for functions that check the collision of the ball with other elements then takes an action according to the results it recieves and displays the score on the window.
+For each iteration, the function updates the positions and statuses of the box2d bodies and SFML elements of the game, calls for functions that check the collision of the ball with other elements then takes an action according to the results it recieves and displays the player's score on the window.
 Finally, the controller handles the input of the player and calls for the function Ball::move() to handle the ball's movement.
  ● The map object contains the "map" of the game; meaning that it contains the ground blocks, water